Skip to main content

 Exercise as a System Wide Recalibration Tool

 Physical activity is another powerful modulator of neuropeptide function, with different forms of exercise providing unique inputs to the hypothalamus and other endocrine tissues.
-The choice between aerobic training and can lead to distinct hormonal and neuropeptide responses, offering a way to tailor your physical activity to specific wellness goals.
+The choice between aerobic training and resistance training can lead to distinct hormonal and neuropeptide responses, offering a way to tailor your physical activity to specific wellness goals.

 The intensity and type of physical activity you choose directly alters the neuropeptide signals related to both appetite and tissue growth.